Do you need a relevant and robust cell model for drug safety testing?

 The assay is based on the extracellular recording of field action potentials (fAPs) of cardiomyocytes in culture with microelectrode arrays (MEAs). fAPs reflect the concerted activation and inactivation of cardiac ion channels, comparable to an electrocardiogram (ECG) in patients and are thus referred to here as “QT-interval” in vitro.

-Drug-induced effects on cardiac function can be observed in our test system, as a prolongation of the fAP duration (“QT-interval in vitro”) and/or arrhythmic beating behaviour of the electrically coupled cardiomyocytes.
+Drug-induced effects on cardiac function can be observed in our test system, as a prolongation of the fAP duration (“QT-interval in vitro”) and/or arrhythmic beating behavior of the electrically coupled cardiomyocytes.